 However, creating new software using only Ruby is a tedious job.
 That is why a special tool was created to optimize the development process — Rails.

 Rails is a web development framework written in the Ruby language and introduced 9 years after the initial release of Ruby.
 It was created to make programming web apps easier, helping to build websites of any complexity.
 It also marked the beginning of the massive popularity of Ruby and the arrival of Ruby on Rails companies that recognized its potential, us included.

 What is Ruby on Rails used for and why it’s so popular

 Why choose Ruby on Rails?
 The main goal of Ruby is to quickly create new high-performance web projects.
 However, there’s really no definite answer as to what Ruby is used for, since, like any general-purpose programming language, it’s suitable for a wide range of programming tasks.
 No web development company would treat code as something that exists outside of the business goals of a project.
 Each programming language, each technology stack is designed to solve some problems.
 So depending on the purpose, RoR might or might not be the right choice for your web project (but rather yes than no).

 What types of projects Ruby on Rails is best for:

 - E-commerce, i.e. online stores with sophisticated options.
 We’ve got a separate article telling about the benefits of hiring Ruby on Rails developers for your next e-commerce project.

 - Dating websites and ad platforms.

 - Non-standard complex projects.

-The number of websites created using Ruby on Rails is almost 550K worldwide, and this number is growing.
+The number of live websites created using Ruby on Rails is almost 900K worldwide (with nearly 4 million that have existed at some point), and this number is growing.